cypress-io/cypress-documentation/source/guides/core-concepts/introduction-to-cypress.md

 - Perform custom logic prior to making the assertion.
 - Make multiple assertions against the same subject.

 The {% url `.should()` should %} command allows us to pass a callback function that takes the yielded subject as its first argument.
-This works just like {% url `.then()` then %}, except Cypress automatically **waits and retries** for everything inside of the callback function to pass.
+This works like {% url `.then()` then %}, except Cypress automatically **waits and retries** for everything inside of the callback function to pass.

 {% note info 'Complex Assertions' %}
 The example below is a use case where we are asserting across multiple elements.
 Using a {% url `.should()` should %} callback function is a great way to query from a **parent** into multiple children elements and assert something about their state.